 |Business evictions ban extended until March 2021

 Business owners affected by the pandemic will be protected from eviction until the end of March 2021.
 This final extension to protections from the threat of eviction will give landlords and tenants 3 months to come to an agreement on unpaid rent.
 Further guidance to support negotiations between landlords and tenants will also be published shortly.
 A review of commercial landlord and tenant legislation has also been announced, to address concerns that the current framework does not reflect the current economic conditions.
-More information is available here.
+More information is available on the Governement webpage.

 Resources to help you plan for the end of the Transition Period

 There is now a transition period until the end of 2020, while the UK and EU negotiate additional arrangements.